Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Solving Toner-Tu on Highly Symmetric Geometries

 For sufficiently small $y$ we can approximate this by Taylor expanding the tanh function to first order in $y$, resulting in

 which implies in turn that the thickness of the boundary layer can be estimated using

-Solving for the length scale of the boundary layer by projecting the straight line with the correct slope at $y=0$ out to the saturation speed, as done in Figure~\ref{fig:ChannelFEMvsShooting} to compute the analogous $\ell_{FEM}$, leads to
+Solving for the length scale of the boundary layer by projecting the straight line with the correct slope at $y=0$ out to the saturation speed, as done in Figure~\ref{fig:ChannelFEMvsShooting} to compute the analogous $\ell_{\mbox{FEM}}$, leads to

 with the factor of $\sqrt{2}$ arising naturally from the analytic solution for the half space.
-This analytical calculation for the boundary layer length $\ell_{analytic}$ jibes exactly with the numerical result $\ell_{FEM}$, as seen in Figure~\ref{fig:ChannelBoundaryLayer}, until $D$ reaches values large enough that the half-space assumption of $v_x(\infty)=\sqrt{ \alpha (\rho-\rho_c)/ \beta}$ becomes invalid.
+This analytical calculation for the boundary layer length $\ell_{\mbox{analytic}}$ jibes exactly with the numerical result $\ell_{\mbox{FEM}}$, as seen in Figure~\ref{fig:ChannelBoundaryLayer}, until $D$ reaches values large enough that the half-space assumption of $v_x(\infty)=\sqrt{ \alpha (\rho_0-\rho_c)/ \beta}$ becomes invalid.

-The problem of channel flow of Toner-Tu wildebeest becomes even richer when we introduce a circular obstacle into the flow as shown in Figure~\ref{fig:ChannelFlowObstacle} and Video 1.
+The problem of Toner-Tu channel flow for wildebeest becomes richer when we introduce a circular obstacle into the channel, as shown in Figure~\ref{fig:ChannelFlowObstacle} and Video 1.
 In the classic example of this problem for a Newtonian fluid, the fluid motion will speed up near the obstacle because of the narrowing of the channel.
 However, in the case of a Toner-Tu collective, the preferred speed term attempts to maintain all agents at a fixed speed.
-Interestingly, this means that if the obstacle serves to narrow the channel by too much, most of the herd will reflect off the obstacle as seen in Figure~\ref{fig:ChannelFlowObstacle2} and Video 1, rather than squeezing through at a higher velocity.
-This oscillatory direction reversal at an obstacle was observed in recent experimental and theoretical work, in which rectangular or triangular objects partially blocked the path of an active colloidal fluid confined in a ring-shaped track \cite{Zhang2020a}.
+Thus, if a large obstacle narrows the channel sufficiently, as shown in Figure~\ref{fig:ChannelFlowObstacle2} and Video 1, most of the herd will reflect off the obstacle rather than squeezing through at a higher velocity.
+Interestingly, this oscillatory direction reversal at an obstacle was observed in recent experimental and theoretical work, in which rectangular or triangular objects partially blocked the path of an active colloidal fluid confined in a ring-shaped track \cite{Zhang2020a}.

 To better understand the origins of these reversals of motion, we contrast the Toner-Tu theory with our expectations for Newtonian fluids.
 Specifically, we note the crucial role of the preferred speed term, which penalizes any active agents with velocity magnitudes other than $v=\sqrt{\alpha \left(\rho-\rho_{c}\right)/\beta}$.
 We estimate the critical obstacle radius $R$ for a channel of width $L$ by imagining that when the thickness of the passage that the active agents can pass through (i.e. $L/2 -R$) is comparable to the boundary layer thickness, none of the active agents get to move at the optimal speed and as a result will reflect off the obstacle.
 That condition can be written as